microsoft/finops-toolkit/docs/resources/troubleshooting.md

 ## Reports are empty (no data)

-If you don't see any data in your Power BI or other reports or tools, check the storage account to ensure data is populated in the **ingestion** container.
+If you don't see any data in your Power BI or other reports or tools, try the following based on your data source:

+1. If using the Cost Management connector in Power BI, check the `Billing Account ID` and `Number of Months` parameters to ensure they're set correctly.
+Keep in mind old billing accounts may not have data in recent months.
+2. If using FinOps hubs, check the storage account to ensure data is populated in the **ingestion** container.
 You should see either a **providers** or **subscriptions** folder.
+Use the sections below to troubleshoot further.

-### Ingestion container is empty
+### FinOps hubs: Ingestion container is empty

 If the **ingestion** container is empty, open the Data Factory instance in Data Factory Studio and select **Manage** > **Author** > **Triggers** and verify the **msexports** trigger is started.
 If not, start it.